Essential duties and responsibilities for a receptionist in 2026

 In recent years, the role of receptionists has shifted significantly from being executive and paper-driven to being more coordinating and digital:

-• Paper logs and documents have been replaced by digital check-ins, with pre-registration, automatic host notifications, and digitally signed forms
+• Paper logs and docs have been replaced by digital check-ins.
+These include pre-registration, automatic host alerts, and e-signed forms

-• Hybrid working and variable office days require better planning and communication, as well as dynamic capacity at the front desk.
+• Hybrid work means flexible planning and dynamic capacity at the front desk.
 Some receptionists even work fully remote

-• Communication is no longer limited to telephone and email, but also includes chat, video doorbells, and internal notifications
+• Communication goes beyond phone and email.
+It now includes chat, video doorbells, and internal alerts

-• Digital skills, time management, discretion, and stress resistance have become even more important
+• Digital skills, time management, discretion, and stress resistance matter more than ever

 Are you curious about which skills make a difference at the front desk?
 In this article, we list the most important receptionist skills.